 Made in Shillingford, South Oxfordshire, Sinodun Hill is a flavoursome cheese with a light nutty edge and a mousse-like texture.
-Its rind seasonally develops some blue and grey moulds as it ages.
+Its rind develops some blue and grey moulds as it ages.
 These add to the flavour and character of the cheese.

-All of this meant that Fraser and Rachel were able to house their goats and set up their dairy all in one area.
+This meant that Fraser and Rachel were able to house their goats and set up their dairy all in one area.
 They have a herd of 130 goats which are predominantly Anglo Nubian (the cute goats with the floppy ears).
 These goats give a particularly creamy milk which is wonderful for cheesemaking.

 Once the goats are milked, their milk goes straight into the cheesemaking vat, this means that the cheesemaking process begins whilst the milk is still warm.
 The result is a beautifully creamy cheese with a perfect balance of flavours.